We have all been dumped into a new world, which means that we may have to cobble a homeschool curriculum for our kids quickly.

 - Teachers Pay Teachers– is all materials made by teachers that they upload so that you can purchase and help dedicated teachers supplement their income.
 They have some free materials that you can use as well.
 This is a site where teachers post lesson plans, printable worksheets, classroom resources, handouts, and other coursework.
-If you poke around you can find some great teaching ideas and resources for free and tons and tons of resources that you can pay for.
+If you poke around, you can find some great teaching ideas and resources for free and tons of resources you can pay for.

-- Living Montessori Now – my kids are in a Montessori playgroup so I have been trying to keep up all the amazing stuff they do in their school.
-This blog has some paid features but a lot of great ideas and lot of free printables as well.
+- Living Montessori Now – my kids are in a Montessori playgroup, so I have been trying to keep up with all the amazing stuff they do in their school.
+This blog has some paid features but many great ideas and a lot of free printables.

 - Simple Living.
 Creative Learning. – is a homeschooling blog with great homeschool curriculum ideas and tons of free resources and printables.
 Why reinvent the wheel when you can follow the experts?

 - TrilliumMontessori- Speaking of experts- these are the Montessori experts.
-They have a great blog and mailing list with lot of curriculum development, webinars, course and resources to bring your teaching to a whole new level.
+They have a great blog and mailing list with a lot of curriculum development, webinars, course, and resources to bring your teaching to a whole new level.

 - The Artful Parent- is the blog you need for all your crafting projects and experiments that you will be doing!

 - All Free Kids Crafts– has TONS of fun and easy craft ideas for you to do with your kids.
-You can sign up her to get a Free Kids Craft E-book!
+You can sign up here to get a Free Kids Craft E-book!

-- Cosmic Yoga– is the cutest, most adorable YouTube Channel which has yoga for kids presented in the most cute and adorable way.
+- Cosmic Yoga– is the cutest, most adorable YouTube Channel which has yoga for kids presented in the cutest and most adorable way.

 Jewish Homeschool Curriculum Help: